 Add an extra layer of excitement to your gaming

 If you happen to use G-Loot to track your game stats, why not add some extra excitement to your gaming and enter some challenges while playing?
 Entering a challenge and monitoring your results afterward can spur you into performing your best in-game.
-At gloot.com, you can find a wide variety of challenges: everything from Kill Races in Valorant to Saving Goals in Rocket League.
-Either join free challenges and play only for fun to see how good you actually are, or enter a paid challenge for a chance to get rewarded for skills.
+At gloot.com, you can find a wide variety of competitions to compete in and earn rewards.
 As we like to say at G-Loot, don’t just play—compete!

 -- Are you convinced yet?
 If you want to try out tracking your games, sign up to G-Loot.
 What does G-Loot provide?

-Challenges both for training and with rewards to bring an extra layer of excitement to your gaming.
+Competitions to help you hone your skills and bring an extra layer of excitement to your gaming.
 The best part?
 G-Loot is free!
 If you try it out, make sure to hit us up on Twitter with your stats.

 Read this next